How do I learn more about your classes?

 I have submitted an adoption application, now what?

-Once a KARE Representative has reviewed your application, you should be contacted by a KARE Representative to see if the animal is a good fit for you and your family.
+Once a KARE Representative has reviewed your application, you should be contacted to see if the animal is a good fit for you and your family.
 KARE’s mission is to reduce the number of returns to shelters, so please be prepared for a meet-and-greet, as well as a home visit.
 All family members are required to attend the “meet-and-greet”, and, if there are other dogs in the home, the dog(s) must also attend “meet-and-greet”.

 We are so excited to have a new member of the family!
 What support do you offer?